 • Qatari Diar Real Estate Investment Company.
 The Board noted that the Qatari Diar Group held less than 6% of the share capital and voting rights of VINCI, acquired when the Cegelec Group was sold to VINCI.
 In addition, the Board noted that VINCI Construction Grands Projets, a wholly owned subsidiary of VINCI, and Qatari Diar are partners in the Qatari-law company Qatari Diar VINCI Construction (QDVC).
 This company, 51%-owned by Qatari Diar, is involved in developing construction activities in Qatar and elsewhere in the Middle East.
-The permanent representative of Qatari Diar on the Board of VINCI, Yousuf Ahmad Al Hammadi, has been Chairman of QDVC since 26 August 2011.
-The Board believes, however, that Mr Al Hammadi's appointment as a representative of the majority shareholder of QDVC does not affect his independence of judgement as a member of the Board of VINCI.
+Abdul Hamid Janahi has been the permanent representative of Qatari Diar on the Board of VINCI since 29 November 2012.
+The Board believes, however, that the information presented above does not affect Mr Hamid Janahi's independence of judgement as a member of the Board of VINCI.

-As a result of this evaluation, the Board of Directors considers that 10 of its 14 members, i.e. more than half, qualify as independent.
+As a result of this evaluation, the Board of Directors considers that nine of its 13 members, i.e. more than half, qualify as independent.